O44T/T1-feature-extraction/data/dataset_05/README.md

 Total number of frames video: 13777

+The variables listed below are calculated using end and middle points.
+Then there are one set of file named *end* and other named *mid*, respectively.

 Frames in *dataset_05_1*: 20 - 4000
 Frames in *dataset_05_2*: 4001 - 7000
 Frames in *dataset_05_3*: 7001 - 9000